-Upon activation, the EOC will be staffed on a 24-hour basis utilizing two 12-hour shifts.
-Shift change will occur at 0700 Hours and 1900 Hours daily.
+Staffing is incident-dependent.
+Typically the EOC will be staffed on a 24-hour basis utilizing two 12-hour shifts.

 Disaster information will be obtained through all means available, including but not limited to damage and situation reports from various county/municipal agencies, special purpose districts, citizens, other jurisdictions, and the media.